Stray Rescue buys new building, more than doubling their space

-Stray Rescue of St. Louis this week announced the organization is outgrowing its 32,000-square-foot shelter on Pine Street and has purchased a property that will more than double their space.
+ST. LOUIS — Stray Rescue of St. Louis this week announced the organization is outgrowing its 32,000-square-foot shelter on Pine Street and has purchased a property that will more than double its space.

-The new shelter will be housed at 4084 Bingham Ave. in Dutchtown and will boast more than 84,000 total square feet.
+The new shelter will be housed at 4084 Bingham Avenue in Dutchtown and will boast more than 84,000 total square feet.

 “We are so excited about this next chapter of Stray Rescue and are proud to have the opportunity to do even more for the animals who need us and for the people who love them," Stray Rescue CEO Cassady Caldwell said.
 "We hope you will join us in our effort as we build the future of Stray Rescue together."